How To Install WSL2 on Windows 10/11

 wsl --unregister Ubuntu

-The wsl --unregister command permanently deletes the distribution and all files inside it.
-Always export a backup first if the distribution has anything you want to keep.
+wsl --unregister permanently deletes the distribution and every file inside it — always export a backup first if the distribution has anything you want to keep.
 The full backup and restore process is covered in the WSL2 backup guide.

 🏷️ Tags